satyamukkavilli/Google_App_Prediction/README.md

-# This is a Google App Rating Prediction project using python programming language.
+# This is a Google App Rating Prediction project
+I used python programming language to analyze the data.
-# This is the simplilearn Project.
+This is the simplilearn Project.